 But the truth is you're not interested in anyone."

 One day he crashes into a younger guy at the train station, causing a cherished copy of a long sold out photography magazine - he works for an ad agency - to become stained.
-He sure is irritated, but as fate would have it, the guy is an art student who just happens to own another copy of the issue.
+He is irritated, but as fate would have it, the guy is an art student who just happens to own another copy of the issue.
 And if he trades his copy with Sakurai's, he won't have anything to complain about - or will he?

 From there, the relationship between these two moves forward at a pace that will endlessly madden and frustrate anyone who is just is just looking for the kind of manga in which two guys are all over each other from the moment they meet.
 This largely owes to the fact that neither Sakurai nor Minegawa Youichi, the art student, comply with the standardized character types of the genre.
-Whereas average titles rarely present more than just archetypes to the reader - the cold, aloof, comically self-assured seme and the uke who is either a hyper kid very much in touch with his feminine side or a feisty tsundere -, Hana wa Saku ka paints interesting psychological portrays of its characters with simple words and frightening ease.
+Whereas average titles rarely present more than just archetypes to the reader - the cold, aloof, comically self-assured seme and the uke who is either a hyper kid very much in touch with his feminine side or a feisty tsundere -, Hana wa Saku ka paints interesting psychological portrays of its characters with ease.

 As a result, they feel rounded and refreshingly authentic, making it easy for the reader to empathize with their struggles.
 And what they both struggle with above all else is the ability to express themselves.
 Especially Youichi turns out to be a rather peculiar fellow.
-Unusually plain-spoken for a Japanese person, his blunted affect and seeming lack of interest in other people would probably cause him to fall quite high on the schizoid or autistic spectrum if he were to see a psychiatrist.
+Unusually plain-spoken for a Japanese person, his blunted affect and seeming lack of interest in other people would probably cause him to fall high on the schizoid or autistic spectrum if he were to see a psychiatrist.
 Still, there is also an almost child-like and unassuming aura to him.
 Sakurai, on the other hand, presents himself as a kind person in the presence of his underlings and co-workers but upon meeting Youchi must face the fact that his social relationships are not genuine.

 Hana wa Saku ka is really one of my most fave yaoi manga out there and probably my most fave work of Hidaka Shoko-sensei.